Alex-q-z/virtualoffice/README.md

 # Virtual Office Project

 This repository serves as the codebase for the virtual office project.
-Currently, this demo works for two computers on a local network, e.g. Stanford CS, and assumes that each client in the chat has two available cameras.
+Currently, the system works on any device that has a private IP address on the Stanford campus network, and we expect that the signaling server would be able to host ~50 people at the same time at its maximum.

 ## Get started